shoui520/shoui520.github.io/docs/streamworkflow.md

-# Anime/Japanese Online Streaming Workflow Setup
+# Anime Streaming Workflow

+*Contributed to TheMoeWay by Anonymous*

 This guide will go over how to set up a workflow while streaming anime online on Chrome or other Chromium based browsers.
 Unfortunately, this guide is more primarily focused on anime streaming sites as I do not regularly search for other forms of Japanese media; however, this method still works well for those who use any form of online streaming in the browser.
 If you aren't interested in anime streaming or found a site that works for you, go immediately to [Starting the Setup](#starting-the-setup).